mathewspete/Angular-conFusion/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Errors in HTTP Part 1

-ERROR in /Angular-conFusion/src/app/services/dish.service.ts (21,22): Property 'map' does not exist on type 'Observable<Response>'.
-ERROR in /Angular-conFusion/src/app/services/dish.service.ts (26,22): Property 'map' does not exist on type 'Observable<Response>'.
-ERROR in /Angular-conFusion/src/app/services/dish.service.ts (31,22): Property 'map' does not exist on type 'Observable<Response>'.
-ERROR in /Angular-conFusion/src/app/services/dish.service.ts (36,8): Property 'map' does not exist on type 'Observable<Dish[]>'.